Spooky Candy Eyes with a How to Video

 - Buy a piece of foam board and cut it into paper shape sizes.
 Well, a little bigger than your 8.5″ x 11″ sheet of paper.
-We’re gonna use this as the base instead of using a baking sheet or other flat surface.
-Foam board is cheap and light weight so it makes the perfect base for your templates.
-When you cut the foam board it probably won’t have smooth edges but that’s alight.
-It’s still the best base I’ve found and it doesn’t tie up your baking sheets while your waiting on the icing to dry.
+We’re gonna use this as the base instead of using a baking sheet or another flat surface.
+Foam board is cheap and lightweight so it makes the perfect base for your templates.
+When you cut the foam board it probably won’t have smooth edges but that’s alright.
+It’s still the best base I’ve found and it doesn’t tie up your baking sheets while you’re waiting on the icing to dry.

 - Cover the board with wax paper pull it nice and tight and tape the edges to the back of the board.
 Make sure it’s nice and snug.
 If you want to see how I do it, watch the video at the end of this post.

 - Next, decorate your eyes.
 Use a #2 decorating tip to outline the spooky candy eyes any color you want.